Muqsit-Chohan/MailBot-Domain-Subscription-Manager-2/README.md

-# 📧 MailBot – Domain Subscription Manager
+# 📧 MailBot – Subscription Manager

 MailBot is a full-stack web application for managing domain and service subscriptions, tracking expiry dates, and sending automated email reminders.